Judge in EMDC trial sends jury back to deliberations after question

 Just before two o’clock Tuesday, the jury returned with a question for the court.

-It appears they have reached a verdict in regards to one of the defendants but are at an impasse when it comes to the other.
+It appears they had reached a verdict in regards to one of the defendants but are at an impasse when it comes to the other.

 Manager Stephen Jurkus and guard Leslie Lonsbary have both pleaded not guilty to charges of failing to provide the necessaries of life in the death of Adam Kargus.